 Text / Notes

-Do the same for the rest of the fields.
+Do the same for the rest of the rows.
 When you're finished, the form should look like the one below.

 Now we will add the answers to the questions.

-In our example, the question is being asked twice: once in the first cell and the second just above the radio buttons.
+In our example, the question is being asked twice: once in the first cell and once in the second, just above the radio buttons.
 The label in the first cell is designed for the Office view and the label above the radio buttons is designed for the Field view.

-What we can do is hide the views in the interface in which they're not needed.
+We can hide the labels in the interface in which they're not needed.

 Hiding the Office Label

-We can now see that the field label has now been removed.
+This is done in the answer cell.
+Click the (edit) icon.
+In the Hide Field Label In dropdown, select 'Office'.
+We can now see that the field label has been removed.
 This is because we are looking at this label from the Office interface.
 If we were viewing this form from our mobile device we would still see both labels.

 Hiding the Field Label

-In this case we're going to hide the entire cell within the field interface as it is not needed, rather than hiding the label.
+In this case we're going to hide the entire cell within the Field interface, rather than hiding the label, as it is not needed.

-This is done on the question element.
-Edit the 'Filters Checked' cell and tick the 'Hide in Field' option.
+This is done in the question cell.
+In the 'Filters Checked' cell, click the (edit) icon and tick the 'Hide in Field' option.

 Note that in the Office view, the field will not be hidden.